Every great book or movie generally has two central characters - the Hero and the Villain.

 The villains show us the dangers in pursuing our own agendas and interests, without due cause for the impact we are having on the greater good.
 Inevitably, these characters serve to warn us, that when we act in a way that is out of alignment with our own true nature, that we will ultimately feel unfulfilled.

 Some time ago I came across the video of Zach Sobiech.
-At the time of recording Zach was 17 and knew he was dying of cancer.
+At the time of recording, Zach was 17 and knew he was dying of cancer.
 His outlook on life and his remarkable sense of having a purpose right up until his death ensures that his short life is a message.
-His song, which you can download from iTunes, uplifts me each time I listen to it.
+His song, which you can download from iTunes and listen on Spotify, uplifts me each time I listen to it.

 So who are you who shows up each day to the people around you?
 Do you serve as a message of hope and inspiration or a warning of how not to live?